-Hey, that would be easy, wouldn’t it!
-I wish the IRS would spell my name wrong when they mail me things and then …. no, you and I can’t even think this way.
+Hey, that would be easy, wouldn’t it?
+I wish the IRS would spell my name wrong when they mail me things and then I wouldn’t owe taxes!
+You know things do not work this way.

-In your case, if it was an innocent mistake on the part of the clerk who entered your name into the system to produce your marriage certificate, and if you entered the marriage with intent to marry, the typo is not a valid “get out of jail free” card, invalidating your marriage.
+Even today, clerks and others face the task of entering data into public records.
+So, in your case, a clerk may have made an innocent mistake entering your name into the system to produce your marriage certificate.
+So, if you entered the marriage with the intent to marry, the typo provides no “get out of jail free” card, invalidating your marriage.